-- Bring people together by offering local activities and events to support healthier lifestyles that are affordable. - The opportunity to receive care in our own homes to support independence is something that is important to us. - We would like to see better communication. so we can stay informed and up to date on what is going on, as well as having a clear understanding of where to go for support.
+- • Bring people together by offering local activities and events to support healthier lifestyles that are affordable. - The opportunity to receive care in our own homes to support independence is something that is important to us. - We would like to see better communication. so we can stay informed and up to date on what is going on, as well as having a clear understanding of where to go for support.

 • We need to make sure all of our services take into account needs of different communities and target them to ensure good uptake, experiences and outcomes.
-In particular, we will focus on supporting people living in areas of deprivation and marginalised groups.
+In particular, we will focus on supporting people living in areas of deprivation, people from ethnic minorities and marginalised groups.

-- Adults are healthy and active, and enjoy good mental health. - People experience less ill-health and disability due to lung and heart diseases.
+• Adults are healthy and active, and enjoy good mental health.

+• People experience less ill-health and disability due to lung and heart diseases.
-- Reduce % adults who are current smokers. - Reduce % adults classified as overweight or obese. - Reduce the standardised rate of emergency admissions due to COPD.

-We are developing a more joined up approach to the way we deliver services to support people to live healthy lives and improve their physical and mental health - working through the Well Northants programme to better understand what communities need and to develop targeted offers to meet those needs within local communities.
+- We are developing a more joined up approach to the way we deliver services to support people to live healthy lives and improve their physical and mental health - taking an asset based community development approach to better understand communities and develop targeted offers to within local communities. - We will support people as they age to stay well for longer, by working with individuals and communities to understand their concerns, and using the best available evidence to enable them to stay active and healthy. - Through the Mental Health and Learning Disability Collaborative, and the Mental Health Prevention Action Plan, we are working together across the system to promote emotional wellbeing and mental health. - We will enhance opportunities for active travel through the development and implementation of the Council's new Local Transport Plan, due for adoption in 2024/25.
+Additionally, through the development of Local Cycling and Walking Infrastructure Plans across West Northamptonshire.

-We are developing early intervention / wellbeing teams to support people to improve their physical and mental health - with a particular focus on addressing health inequalities.

-We will support people to stay well for longer through provision of advice, education, guidance on falls prevention, staying active and healthy, as well as living with and management long-term conditions.

-Through the Mental Health and Learning Disability Collaborative, and the Mental Health Prevention Action Plan, we are working together across the system to promote emotional wellbeing and mental health.

-We will ensure that we focus on tobacco control. promoting healthy weight and physical activity to address the risk factors for poor health and we wil we embed making every contact count at all opportunities.

-Ambition 4 - Employment that keeps them and their families out of poverty
+Ambition 4 - Employment that keeps you and your family out of poverty